Columbus's letter on the first voyage: Letter to the Catholic monarchs (Libro Copiador)

 The existence of this manuscript letter was unknown until it was discovered in 1985.
-The manuscript letter was found as part of a collection known as the Libro Copiador, a book containing manuscript copies of nine letters written by Columbus to the Catholic Monarchs, with dates ranging from March 4, 1493, to October 15, 1495, copied by the hand of a writer in the late 16th century.
+The manuscript letter was found as part of a collection known as the Libro Copiador, a book containing manuscript copies of nine letters written by Columbus to the Catholic Monarchs, with dates ranging from 4 March 1493, to 15 October 1495, copied by the hand of a writer in the late 16th century.
 Seven of these nine letters were previously unknown.
 Its discovery was announced in 1985 by an antiquarian book dealer in Tarragona.
 It was acquired in 1987 by the Spanish government and is currently deposited at the Archivo General de Indias in Seville.
 A facsimile edition was published in Rumeu de Armas (1989).
 A transcription and English translation can be found in Zamora (1993).

 Although scholars have tentatively embraced the Libro Copiador as probably authentic, it is still in the early stages of careful and critical scrutiny, and should be treated a bit cautiously.
 The first letter in the copybook purports to be a copy of the original letter sent by Christopher Columbus to the Catholic Monarchs from Lisbon announcing the discovery.
 If authentic, it is prior to the Barcelona edition, indeed it precedes all known versions of the letter.
-It contains significant differences from both the Spanish letter to Santangel and the Latin letter to Sanchez—notably more details about Indian reports, including previously-unmentioned native names of islands (specifically: "Cuba", "Jamaica", "Boriquen" and "Caribo"), and a strange proposal to use the revenues from the Indies to launch a crusade to conquer Jerusalem.
+It contains significant differences from both the Spanish letter to Santangel and the Latin letter to Sanchez—notably more details about Indian reports, including previously unmentioned native names of islands (specifically: "Cuba", "Jamaica", "Boriquen" and "Caribo"), and a strange proposal to use the revenues from the Indies to launch a crusade to conquer Jerusalem.
 It omits some of the more economic-oriented details of the printed editions.
 If authentic, this letter practically solves the "Sanchez problem": it confirms that the Latin letter to Gabriel Sanchez is not a translation of the letter that the Spanish codicil said Columbus sent to the Monarchs, and strongly suggests that the Sanchez letter is just a Latin translation of the letter Columbus sent to Luis de Santangel.